Coronavirus: 3 Delhi-NCR schools closed, 2 advance spring break as precautionary measure

 Schools in the region have also suggested parents to not send their wards to attend classes even in case of mild cough or cold.
 Delhi Chief Minister Arvind Kejriwal on Wednesday said efforts are on to check and screen 88 people who came in contact with the Delhi man who tested positive for coronavirus.

-A taskforce headed by him has been formed to tackle the situation emerging from the coronavirus infection and there is no need to panic, the chief minister said at a press conference..
+A taskforce headed by him has been formed to tackle the situation emerging from the coronavirus infection and there is no need to panic, the chief minister said at a press conference.
+Union health minister Harsh Vardhan said of the total 28 COVID-19 cases in India, one is a 45-year-old man from Delhi's Mayur Vihar and six are his relatives from Agra whom he recently visited.
+They are all being treated at the Safdarjung hospital.

+A 24-year-old man from Hyderabad has also tested positive for coronavirus and has been isolated.
+Besides, 16 members of a tourist group from Italy and their Indian driver have been found infected with the virus.
+Three coronavirus patients reported in Kerala earlier have already been discharged..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)